30 Healthy Cooking Tips For Better Weight Loss

 This probably sounds immediately more appetizing than baking with beans (but don’t know that until you’ve tried it), baking with applesauce is an excellent option.
 It can be used as a substitute for butter as well as eggs.
 If you’re swapping, the butter out it’s a straight swap when it comes to measurements.
 For eggs, a quarter cup of applesauce will replace a large egg.

 If you haven’t heard of wet sauté then you are in luck.
 Forget oil to cook your vegetables in and instead use broth.
 Just double the amount of olive oil that your recipe calls for and use broth instead.
 It’s a delicious way to save calories.
+Vegetable soup is an ideal choice to help you lose weight

 You can eat vegetables at any time but throw them in with your eggs for a seriously healthy breakfast option that will fill you up and keep you on your weight loss plan.
 If you generally enjoy an apple at breakfast, why not try jicama instead?
 Of course, you can also throw vegetables into your morning smoothie – spinach doesn’t affect the flavor too much, and carrot adds the perfect touch of sweetness.
+(Source)

 Instead of having pasta noodles with your dinner make vegetable noodles.
 One of the most popular options for this is spaghetti squash or zucchini.
 It’s a great way to cut your carb intake and increase the nutrient count on your plate.
 It’s a win all around.